OK. So what are you going to learn here?

 Numbers

-Now you know what a set is, let us look at different sets of numbers that you will be using:
+Now we know what a set is, let us look at different sets of numbers that are useful:

 Inequalities

 "Equal To" is nice but not always available.
-Maybe you only know that something is less than, or greater than.
-So let us learn about inequalities.
+Maybe we only know that something is less than, or greater than.
+So let's learn about inequalities.

 Exponents

-You are going to be using exponents a lot, so get to know them well.
+We will be using exponents a lot, so let's get to know them well.

 Polynomials